oakes/java-assignments/curriculum/week3.md

     * Make all buttons set min size to USE_PREF_SIZE
   * Edit Controller.java
     * Implement `Initializable`
-    * Implement an action method
+    * Implement action/keyboard methods
     * Bring in controls using `@FXML`
 * To-do app
   * Create an `ObservableList`
   * Set the `ListView` to use it
   * Wire up the "Add", "Toggle", and "Remove" buttons
 * Web browser
   * Wire up the "Go" button
   * Allow hitting enter in URL textfield
   * Implement `ChangeListener` to update the URL textfield
   * Wire up the back and forward buttons
 * Build as a JAR file
   * File -> Project Structure...
   * Click on "JavaFXApp.jar"